Ian86Myers/dashboard-realtime-cpu-usage-react/README.md

 2. **Live CPU Usage Line Chart:** The line chart component dynamically displays real-time CPU usage data.
 The chart updates at regular intervals to provide an accurate representation of CPU performance.

 3. **Geographical Location Component:** This feature, when implemented, allows users to visualize geographical data.
-Please note that the specific details of this component may vary based on your implementation.
+Please note that the specific details of this component may vary based on your location.

 4. **Custom Gradient Icon/Table:** The gradient icon serves as a custom table designed to meet specific requirements.
 It provides a unique visual representation for data.
+It is the 5th Icon to the right on the top under the search.

 ## Getting Started with Create React App